(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 In 2021, the third partner retired.
 Partners 1 and 2 no longer had someone leading the HR services for the consultancy.

-So before promoting someone internally to take over this section of the consultancy, which, for many consulting firms, would’ve been the natural step to ensure continuity, the two partners decided to analyze the consultancy’s performance with and without the HR service offerings.
+So before promoting someone internally to take over this section of the consultancy, which, for many consulting firms, would’ve been the natural step to ensure continuity, the two partners decided to analyse the consultancy’s performance with and without the HR service offerings.

 The consultancy’s revenue has been on an upward trajectory for the past 15 years.
 However, once HR services were added to the mix, despite the revenue growth, the gross margin and net profit declined.

-Faced with the harsh truth of the numbers, the two partners decided to phase out the HR services from the consultancy’s portfolio by declining any incoming requests and simply wrapping up ongoing/legacy projects over the next 18 months.
+Faced with the harsh reality of the numbers, the two partners decided to phase out the HR services from the consultancy’s portfolio by declining any incoming requests and simply wrapping up ongoing/legacy projects over the next 18 months.

 Updating the consultancy’s positioning